Exxon clamps down on spending, 4Q revenue nearly flat

 For the fourth quarter, Exxon lost $20.07 billion, or $4.70 per share.
 A year earlier, it earned $5.69 billion, or $1.33 per share.

-Excluding an impairment charge and other items, Exxon lost 3 cents per share.
+Excluding an impairment charge and other items, Exxon earned 3 cents per share.
 Analysts were looking for a profit of a penny per share, according to a FactSet survey.

 Revenue declined to $46.54 billion from $67.17 billion, nearly flat with Wall Street’s expectations.

-Note: This story has been updated to correct that after excluding an impairment charge and other items, Exxon earned 3 cents a share, not lost 3 cents a share.